 What should I do if my federal tax return is examined and changed by the IRS?

-If your federal income tax return is examined and changed by the Internal Revenue Service (IRS) and you owe additional tax, you must report these changes to Virginia Tax within one (1) year of the final federal determination.
+If the IRS examines your federal income tax return and you owe additional tax, you must report these changes to Virginia Tax within 1 year of the final federal determination.
 Checks should be made payable to the Virginia Department of Taxation.
-If the changes made by the IRS result in a refund due from Virginia, you must claim a refund within one (1) year of the date of the final federal determination or within three years (3) of the due date of the Virginia return.
+If the changes made by the IRS result in a refund due from Virginia, you must claim a refund within 1 year of the date of the final federal determination or within 3 years of the due date of the Virginia return.
 You can use a Virginia form, marked amended, to report changes to your filed Virginia income tax return and include a copy of the final federal determination along with all data and schedules on which the federal adjustment was based.
 You do not have to file an amended return if the changes do not affect your Virginia tax liability.

 The IRS reports changes to federal returns to Virginia Tax.
 Even if you did not file a Virginia return, Virginia Tax may be notified of the federal change and contact you to inform you of receipt of this change and bill for the amount of tax owed the Commonwealth of Virginia, plus interest.
 If you failed to file an original Virginia return, you will be charged penalty for failure to file and pay.
 To avoid accrual of additional interest on the tax due, file your amended Virginia return as soon as you are notified of a change to your federal income tax return by the IRS.